Policies and Requests

 Students may not electronically record classes unless they have the express consent of the instructor, except where the Dean of Students has allowed recording as a disability accommodation pursuant to a recommendation by the Center for Disability Access and Resources (CDAR).
 Recording classes without the instructor’s express consent violates the Honor Code.
 Students recording classes as a disability accommodation must follow procedures set down by CDAR.
-Students who are unable to attend class for reasons of illness or other exigencies must receive permission from the instructor before classes are recorded on their behalf.
-You must receive permission from your professor to record class before submitting a recording request to LawTech.

 NOTE: Your name and email address will be pulled automatically from your login.
 If you have more than one University of Idaho email account, be sure you are logged in with your student account before submitting your request.

 LawTech has several loaner laptops available for emergency use during exams.
 These laptops are for exams only, and not checked out for daily use.
 These laptops can be reserved for exams on a first come first served basis.
 Loaner laptops are also still subject to the College of Law exam laptop rules (Student Agreement for Final Exams) and you will not receive any time extensions or other exceptions if any computer issues occur.